Gary L. Thomas (general): Military career

 On June 21, 2018, LtGen Thomas was nominated for appointment to the rank of General and to serve as the Assistant Commandant of the Marine Corps.
 Thomas was the 35th Assistant Commandant of the Marine Corps.
-On October 7, 2020, General Thomas tested positive for COVID-19 after attending a meeting of the Joint Chiefs of Staff at The Pentagon.

-He retired from active duty at the end of his term as assistant commandant, with his retirement ceremony held on October 15, 2021.
+He retired from active duty at the end of his term as assistant commandant, and his retirement ceremony was held on October 15, 2021.